Evening Primrose Oil: How it Heals

 Who should avoid EPO?
 “There is not enough data to support safe use of EPO in during pregnancy, so best to avoid, and discuss with your physician if you’re considering taking EPO while breast feeding,” says Dr. Uram.
 “EPO may increase bleeding, so do not use if you have a bleeding disorder or if you’re about to have surgery or are recovering from surgery.
 EPO may increase likelihood of seizures in epilepsy, so best to avoid; people with schizophrenia on certain medications may have a greater likelihood of having a seizure as well, so discuss with your doctor.
 EPO also has interactions with some medications that are broken down in the liver, medications that affect blood clotting and anesthesia, so best to talk with your doctor.”
 It’s generally a good idea to not mix medications and/or supplements before talking with a healthcare professional.

-EPO is available in health food stores, supermarkets and, in some countries, by prescription from your doctor.
+EPO is available on Amazon—like this one here—in health food stores, supermarkets and, in some countries, by prescription from your doctor.

 - Catherine Uram, MD, a course instructor and fellow at the University of Arizona's Andrew Weil Center for Integrative Medicine, in Tucson, AZ.

 - National Center for Complementary and Integrative Health, "Evening Primrose Oil."

 - Penn State Hershey, "Gammo-linolenic acid."